 And guess what?
 It was free! the materials list is minimal and I already had everything.

 I used a lot of corks. you will soon learn that I ran out and had to reach out to my friends to get more!
-I guess we should have drank a bit more …
+I guess we should have drunk a bit more …

 Where to Find Wine Corks